ciwin/LearningSpark-in-Python/README.md

 ## Status

-Chapter 2 is done.
-I am currently working on chapter 3.
+Chapter 3 is almoste done including the end-to-end example with the data set from the San Francisco Fire Department Calls.
+The DataSet examples at the end of tchapter 3 are still missing.

-*Christoph Windheuser - April 2, 2022*
+*Christoph Windheuser - April 10, 2022*